-Three agencies form the core of the NZIC: the Government Communications Security Bureau (GCSB); the National Assessments Bureau (NAB) within the Department of the Prime Minister and Cabinet (DPMC); and the New Zealand Security Intelligence Service (NZSIS).
+Three agencies form the core of the NZIC: Government Communications Security Bureau (GCSB); New Zealand Security Intelligence Service (NZSIS); and National Assessments Bureau (NAB) within the Department of the Prime Minister and Cabinet (DPMC).

-The New Zealand Defence Force also has intelligence capabilities in the Directorate of Defence Intelligence, in Geoint New Zealand as well as in the individual services.
-A range of other New Zealand government departments and agencies have intelligence units, notably New Zealand Police, the New Zealand Customs Service, and Immigration New Zealand.
-The core NZIC works with these other intelligence units, and the wider New Zealand government sector, to ensure the security of New Zealand and promote New Zealand’s interests.
+A range of other New Zealand government agencies have intelligence units, notably New Zealand Defence Force, New Zealand Police, New Zealand Customs Service, and Immigration New Zealand.
+The core NZIC works with these intelligence units, and the wider New Zealand government sector.

-On 6 October 2014 the government announced (external link) changes to the Security and Intelligence oversight.
-This included the creation of a new role of Minister for National Security and Intelligence, held by the Prime Minister, Rt Hon John Key.
-The role of Minister Responsible for the GCSB and Minister in Charge of the NZSIS are held by the Attorney-General, Hon Christopher Finlayson.
+The Minister for National Security and Intelligence is held by the Prime Minister, Rt Hon Bill English.
+The Minister Responsible for the GCSB and Minister in Charge of the NZSIS is the Hon Christopher Finlayson.

 Te Ranga Tātari Take